dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 This common argument has merit and is based on one of bitcoin’s most indisputable properties.
 It’s **digital scarcity**.
 Some people though, go much further than that, claiming that bitcoin should completely replace fiat money and the central banks.
 I should confess that I'm quite sceptical on this view.
-I’m not convinced that sound money and austrian economics are a better alternative for achieving the promises of our modern era.
+I’m not convinced that sound money and austrian economics are a better alternative for achieving the  <a name="promises">promises</a> of our modern era.
 Promises of abundance, freedom, peace, happiness and unlimited potential.
 I agree that our western governments and central banks aren’t perfect by no means, but I do believe that they genuinely care about the prosperity of their people.
 They are part of our societies success, and more or less they support the evolution path towards a more prosperous future.